-Undertakings must provide a detailed explanation when ESRS E1 climate change is determined to be not material.
-For all other topical standards deemed not material, explanatory disclosures are optional.

-Undertakings must explicitly state that the data point is "not material."
+- Undertakings must provide a detailed explanation when ESRS E1 climate change is determined to be not material.
+For all other topical standards deemed not material, explanatory disclosures are optional. - Undertakings must explicitly state that the data point is "not material."

-Requirements That Are Applicable if the Topic/ DR Is Deemed Material For Companies With Fewer Than 750 Employees For Companies With Over 750 Employees Standard Required in Year 1?
+Requirements That Are Applicable if the Topic/Disclosure For Companies \ 750 Em For Companies With Over 750 Employees Standard Requirement Is Deemed Material Required in Year 1?
 Required in Year 2?
 Required in Year 1?
-ESRS 2 SBM1 Breakdown of total revenue by significant ESRS sector Yes Yes Yes ESRS 2 SBM3 Material impacts, risks, and opportunities, and their interaction with strategy and business model (paragraph 48(e) anticipated financial effects) Only reporting qualitative disclosures is possible for the first 3 years if it is impracticable to prepare quantitative disclosures Only reporting qualitative disclosures is possible for the first 3 years if it is impracticable to prepare quantitative disclosures Only reporting qualitative disclosures is possible for the first 3 years if it is impracticable to prepare quantitative disclosures ESRS E1 Data points on Scope 3 and total GHG emissions (E1-6) No Yes Yes
+ESRS 2 SBM1 Breakdown of total revenue by significant ESRS sector Yes Yes Yes ESRS 2 SBM3 Material impacts, risks, and opportunities, and their interaction with strategy and business model (paragraph 48(e) anticipated financial effects) Only reporting qualitative disclosures is possible for the first 3 years if it is impracticable to prepare quantitative disclosures Only reporting qualitative disclosures is possible for the first 3 years if it is impracticable to prepare quantitative disclosures Only reporting qualitative disclosures is possible for the first 3 years if it is impracticable to prepare quantitative disclosures ESRS E1 Data points on Scope 3 and total GHG emissions (E1-6) No Yes Yes ESRS E1 Anticipated financial effects from material physical and transition risks, and potential climate-related opportunities (E1-9) No Only reporting qualitative disclosures is possible for the first 3 years if it is impracticable to prepare quantitative disclosures Only reporting qualitative disclosures is possible for the first 3 years if it is impracticable to prepare quantitative disclosures ESRS E2/E3/ E4/E5 Anticipated financial effects and related impacts, risks, and opportunities from the topic (E2-6, E3-5, E4-6, E5-6) No Qualitative disclosures possible for the first 3 years Qualitative disclosures possible for the first 3 years ESRS E4 Biodiversity and ecosystems No No Yes ESRS S1 All disclosures regarding own workforce No Yes Yes

-Requirements That Are Applicable if the Topic/ DR ls Deemed Material For Companies \ 750 Em For Companies With Over 750 Employees Standard Required in Year 1?
+Requirements That Are Applicable if the Topic/Disclosure Requirement Is Deemed Material For Companies \ 750 Em For Companies With Over 750 Employees Standard Required in Year 1?
 Required in Year 2?
 Required in Year 1?
-ESRS E1 Anticipated financial effects from material physical and transition risks, and potential climate-related opportunities (E1-9) Only reporting qualitative disclosures is possible for the first 3 years if it is impracticable to prepare quantitative disclosures Only reporting qualitative disclosures is possible for the first 3 years if it is impracticable to prepare quantitative disclosures Only reporting qualitative disclosures is possible for the first 3 years if it is impracticable to prepare quantitative disclosures ESRS E2/E3/ E4/E5 Anticipated financial effects and related impacts, risks, and opportunities from the topic (E2-6, E3-5, E4-6, E5-6) Qualitative disclosures possible for the first 3 years Qualitative disclosures possible for the first 3 years Qualitative disclosures possible for the first 3 years ESRS E4 Biodiversity and ecosystems No No Yes ESRS S1 All disclosures regarding own workforce No Yes Yes ESRS S1 Some detailed information on own workforce (e.g., S1-7, S1-8, S1-11, S1-12, S1-14, and S1-15) No Yes No ESRS S2 All disclosure requirements related to workers in the value chain No No Yes ESRS S3 All disclosure requirements related to affected communities No No Yes ESRS S4 All disclosure requirements related to consumers and end-users No No Yes
+ESRS S1 Some detailed information on own workforce (e.g., S1-7, S1-8, S1-11, S1-12, S1-14, and S1-15) No Yes No ESRS S2 All disclosure requirements related to workers in the value chain No No Yes ESRS S3 All disclosure requirements related to affected communities No No Yes ESRS S4 All disclosure requirements related to consumers and end-users No No Yes

-When the EC finalizes the disclosures required for specific sectors in which undertakings operate, undertakings will be required under ESRS 2 to provide a breakdown of total revenue by significant ESRS sector and a list of additional significant ESRS sectors.
+^{} When the EC finalizes the disclosures required for specific sectors in which undertakings operate, undertakings will be required under ESRS 2 to provide a breakdown of total revenue by significant ESRS sector and a list of additional significant ESRS sectors.
 This change will occur no later than June 30, 2024.